vitaly-t/pg-promise/README.md

 Proper support for nested transactions means that the result of a successful sub-transaction isn't rolled back when its parent transaction is rolled back.
-But with PostgreSQL save-points, if you roll-back the top-level transaction, all inner save-points are also rolled back.
+But with PostgreSQL save-points, if you roll-back the top-level transaction, the result of all inner save-points is also rolled back.

 Save-points are only good for *partial rollbacks*, i.e. you can roll-back results of sub-transactions, with yet successful *commit* for the top-level transaction.
 Using promises it is easy to construct your transaction